covelloz/PyQt4_GUI_SHELL/README.md

 #OVERVIEW
 A minimal GUI application that let's you select a CSV or TXT file for processing and select an output directory for an output file.
-Great for implementing a heavy data-processing processes.
+Great for implementing a heavy data-processing process.
 The process gets threaded and implements a progress bar interface to keep track.

 Import data processing packages as necessary: